CARMinesDouai/MultiRobotExplorationPackages/multi_master_bridge/README.md

 ```
 Note that the destination master (ip, port, etc.) can be fetched from the */new_robot* topic published by the **robot_discover** node.

-For an complete example, please take a look at the *src/map_feeding.cpp* node example to see how to exchange a complex ROS message between masters.
+For a complete example, please take a look at the *src/map_feeding.cpp* node example to see how to exchange a complex ROS message between masters.

 ### Receiving ROS message from other master